nesaku/BiblioReads/README.md

 - No ads - Simple.
 We don't show ads.
 - No tracking or data collection - No personal information is ever collected.
 Tracking cookies are not used.
-- No sign up required - Use BiblioReads without signing up for an account and never deal with those anoying sign up popups.
+- No sign-up required - Use BiblioReads without signing up for an account and never deal with those annoying sign-up popups.
 - All requests are proxied - your requests are never directly made to Goodreads
 - Lightweight
-- Modern Design - Responsive design with built-in light & dark mode support
+- Modern Design - responsive design with built-in light & dark mode support
-- PWA Support - Installable as a PWA on desktop and mobile
+- PWA Support - installable as a PWA on desktop and mobile

 ## Instances